invoiceninja/invoiceninja.github.io/docs/user-guide/quickbooks.md

 The integration uses OAuth 2.0 and refreshes tokens automatically.
 If both your access and refresh tokens expire - which typically happens after 100 days of inactivity - you'll get an email prompting you to reconnect.
 Reconnecting from the QuickBooks settings page preserves your sync configuration and all existing record links, so you won't lose the mapping you've already built up.

-## QuickBooks to Invoice Ninja Terminology
+## QuickBooks Terms in Invoice Ninja

 | QuickBooks | Invoice Ninja | Where to learn more |
 |---|---|---|